bhagya-hettige/MedGraph/README.md

 * `is_gauss`: if `True` MedGraph learns Gaussian embeddings for visits and codes, or if `False` MedGraph produces point vector embeddings
 * `distance`: if we represent visits and codes as Gaussians, we can define either `w2` (2-nd Wasserstein distance) or `kl` (symmetric KL divergence) as the distance measure
 * `is_time_dis`: if `True` MedGraph makes predictions at each time step of the visit sequence, or if `False` MedGraph makes predictions at the last time step of the visit sequence

+### MedGraph embeddings

+Visit and code embeddings of MedGraph are saved in `emb` folder.

 ## 2-D visualisation of the code embeddings learned from MedGraph